 As a property investor I don’t think twice about putting in a cheeky offer on a house.
 But it’s different if you’re buying a house for yourself when it’s an emotional purchase.
 What % is a cheeky offer on a house is totally subjective.

 So what % is a cheeky offer on a house and is it OK to offer less than asking price?
-It’s arguable that any offer of more than 10% discount off the asking price could be considered a cheeky offer.
-The level of ‘cheek’ depends on who the vendor is and how long their home has been on the market.
-But so long as you’re prepared for them to say no to your offer, it’s worth taking a punt with a cheeky offer.
+An offer of more than 10% below asking price is considered a cheeky offer.
+But an offer on a house of 25% below asking price is considered a lowball offer.
+The percentage of cheeky offer achieved during negotiations depends on who has the upper hand and if its a buyers or sellers market.

 How much should you offer on a house below asking price and when does it become cheeky?